dhozac/bonk/DATAMODEL.md

   - enabled
     * Boolean designating whether DHCP is enabled on this network or not.
+  - server_set
+    * String referring to the DHCP server set where this prefix should be configured.
   - range
     * A list of exactly two addresses, the first being the start of the DHCP range, and the second being the end.